vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

   the tooth to the gum is very clean and looks similar to the crown.
 I did, however, see a few small spots that might be calculus that remain.

+* Maybe there is more saliva (as seen in the bubbles and froth in the photos).
+But the comparison here is harder because saliva can move around within the mouth and can be temporarily swallowed, so it's not as stable a readout as calculus or stains.